-To be honest, it truly depends on your hair.
+To be honest, whether a certain brand or type of dry shampoo is best truly depends on your hair.

-A bit about my hair: I have dark blonde naturally wavy hair with average thickness.
-I get highlights and lowlights done (ugh, dang gray hairs and vanity!), as well.
+Also, I get highlights and lowlights done on my hair (ugh, dang gray hairs and vanity!), as well.

 I’ve tried probably close to a dozen brands of dry shampoo over the years.
 Some have worked well, some have been ok, and others did absolutely nothing for my hair.